-(AP) A Chilean appeals court ruled against the world's largest gold mining company on Monday, favoring Chilean Indians who accuse Barrick Gold Corp. of contaminating their water downstream.
+(AP) An appeals court in Chile has ruled against the world's largest gold mining company, favoring Chilean Indians who accuse the company of contaminating their water downstream.

-Chile's environmental watchdog agency already ordered construction stopped until Barrick builds systems to keep the mine from contaminating the watershed below, and Barrick executives have publicly committed the company to fulfilling the requirements of its environmental permit.
+Chile's environmental watchdog already ordered construction stopped until Barrick builds systems to keep the mine from contaminating the watershed below, but Monday's ruling also demands river repairs.

-Barrick Gold Corp. did not immediately respond to requests for comment from The Associated Press, but its top executive for Pascua-Lama, Eduardo Flores Zelaya, said last month that the Canadian company is committed to upholding the world's highest environmental standards.
+Barrick Gold Corp. did not immediately respond to requests for comment from The Associated Press.